 - It's a Boy! by Michael Thompson and Teresa H. Barker

-I've mentioned these books in our Montessori Elementary Curriculum resources post also.
+I've mentioned these books in our Elementary Curriculum also.
 I wanted to include them here as well since they cover a broad age range.
-We intend to implement Socratic teaching principles in our homeschool with the help of The Habit of Thought.
+We implement Socratic teaching principles in our homeschool with the help of The Habit of Thought.
 Additionally, we have two sons and are using the two books above as a resource for them.

 We use this precious collection of books to support our work as educators.
 They're affordable and invaluable resources that we have gained immeasurable wisdom from.
 At this point in our homeschooling career, they're also loyal old friends.
 I'm so happy to have had this opportunity to share them with you.
 We hope you find this useful as you plan for an exciting new year.